Academics > Graduate Studies

 CEE graduate programs rank among the top ten in the nation.
 Our environmental engineering graduate program is the 3rd best in the country and our civil engineering graduate program is 7th best, according to the 2018 U.S. News & World Report rankings for graduate programs.

 We offer a PhD in Civil Engineering, a PhD in Environmental Engineering, and three Master of Science in Engineering (MSE) degree programs in Civil Engineering, Environmental Engineering, and Construction Engineering and Management.
-We also have two Master of Engineering (MEng) degrees in Structural Engineering and Construction Engineering and Management which are oriented toward professional practice, as well as some dual-degree options.
+We also have three Master of Engineering (MEng) degrees in Structural Engineering, Construction Engineering and Management, and Smart Infrastructure Finance which are oriented toward professional practice, as well as some dual-degree options.

 Civil and Environmental Engineering at University of Michigan has a team of faculty and staff dedicated to providing guidance to graduate students.Contact CEE »